AdobeDocs/campaign-standard.en/help/administration/using/configuring-transactional-messaging.md

    ![](assets/message-center_pub.png)

-1. You can view the publication logs by selecting the corresponding tab.
+1. You can view the publication logs in the corresponding tab.

    ![](assets/message-center_logs.png)

-   You can also consult the previous publications by selecting the tab.

 >[!NOTE]
 >